 Students with disabilities at the College participate in the same activities and courses as any other student.
-Special services are offered to provide a more equitable classroom experience and to help successfully integrate the student into college life.
-Services are determined by an interactive process with a DSPS counselor regarding disability related limitations to accessing an education.
+Specialized services and mandated accommodations are offered to provide a more equitable classroom experience and to help successfully integrate the student into college life.
+Services and accommodations are determined by an interactive process with a DSPS counselor regarding disability related limitations to accessing the educational environment.
 Interested students must meet with a DSPS counselor to apply for these services.

-Disabled Students Programs and Services (DSPS) is located on the first floor of the Cravens Student Services Center, and provides special instructional opportunities to qualified students.
-Special instructional programs include the DSPS High Tech Center, WorkAbility III and Adapted Kinesiology courses.
+Disabled Students Programs and Services (DSPS) is located on the first floor of the Cravens Student Services Center and provides specialized instructional opportunities to qualified students.
+Specialized instructional programs include the DSPS High Tech Center, Learning Disability Assessment, WorkAbility III, and Adapted Kinesiology courses.

-EDGE is a 3-week program that offers a fast paced review of basic skills in Math and/or English to “Engage, Develop, Grow and [be] Empowered”.
-EDGE provides college students with a full range of experiences.
+EDGE is a 3-week program that offers a fast-paced review of basic skills in Math and/or English along with student development workshops.
+At the end of the program, students have the opportunity to retake their college assessment test potentially removing some (or all) of the basic skills courses required.
+EDGE provides college students with a full range of experiences to "Engage, Develop, Grow, and [be] Empowered."
 Students who participate and successfully complete the EDGE program are able to take advantage of many opportunities, including:

 - Math and/or Writing/Reading Review